 - Players on the Allocation Ranking List

-- Players that have played in MLS and were subsequently waived or terminated (such players are available on a first-come, first-served basis)
+- Players who have played in MLS and were subsequently waived or terminated (such players are available on a first-come, first-served basis)

-- Players for whom another club has Right of First Refusal
+- Players for whom another club has a Right of First Refusal

-- Players that played at college or forwent college during the college season immediately prior to the date of discovery.
-(If a player has completed or forgone his College eligibility in the season immediately prior to the date of his Discovery and was not on the MLS SuperDraft List, he shall be placed on Waivers.)
+- Players who played at college or forwent college during the college season immediately prior to the date of discovery (If a player has completed or forgone his College eligibility in the season immediately prior to the date of his Discovery and was not on the MLS SuperDraft List, he shall be placed on Waivers)

-- Amateur members of the U.S. U-17 and U-20 National Team.
-MLS shall have an exclusive 45-day window after such players reach their 18th birthday or graduate high school (whichever is later) to determine if these players will be signed for the SuperDraft or be placed on the Allocation Ranking List.
+- Amateur members of the U.S. U-17 and U-20 National Teams.
+MLS shall have an exclusive 45-day window after such players reach their respective 18th birthdays or graduate high school (whichever is later) to determine if these players will be pre-signed for the SuperDraft or be placed on the Allocation Ranking List.

-- Players who the league (1) unsuccessfully attempted to pre-sign for the SuperDraft (2) did not attempt to sign for the SuperDraft, (3) are not on the Allocation Ranking List, or (4) do not enter college will be non-discoverable for up to one year after forgoing college and will be placed on Waivers.
+- Players who (1) the League unsuccessfully attempted to pre-sign for the MLS SuperDraft, (2) the League did not attempt to sign for the SuperDraft, (3) are not on the Allocation Ranking List, or (4) did not enter college will be non-discoverable for up to one year after forgoing college and will be placed on Waivers.

-If a club wishes to add a player to its Discovery List whom the league determines will require a significant investment from the club, the league will, prior to placing that player on a team's discovery list, determine whether the club has the necessary intent, means and ability to sign such player.
-The club must submit confirmation in writing to the league that if the league and player should reach an agreement, the club is prepared to make the necessary financial investment.
-If the club does not submit that information, then the club does not have priority on that player and the player will continue to be discoverable by all teams.
-With written confirmation from the club,the league will contact the player's authorized representative.
-If the league determines that there is no realistic chance of signing the player at that time he will not be discoverable.
+Designated Player Requests: If a club wishes to add a player to its Discovery List whom the League determines will require a significant investment from the club, the League will, prior to placing that player on a club's Discovery List, determine whether the club has the necessary intent, means and ability to sign such a player.
+The League may contact the player’s current club (if applicable) and/or his authorized representative to determine the likelihood of reaching an agreement.
+If the League determines that there is no realistic chance of signing the player at that time he will not be discoverable.

-If one or more clubs try to add the same player to their Discovery Lists, the club that filed the claim first will have the priority right to sign the player.
-If one or more clubs submit a discovery request on the same day, then the club with the lowest points-per-game in the current MLS regular season (all clubs must have played a minimum of three regular season games) will have the priority right to sign the player.
+Discovery Conflict Resolution: If one or more clubs attempt to add the same player to their respective Discovery Lists, the club that filed the claim on the earlier date will have the priority right to sign the player.
+If one or more clubs submit a discovery request on the same day, then the club with the lowest points-per-game in the current MLS Regular Season (all clubs must have played a minimum of three regular season games) will have the priority right to sign the player.

-If a club wants to sign a player on the Discovery List of another club that has higher Discovery priority on the player, it may offer that team $50,000 in General Allocation Money in exchange for the right to sign the player.
-The team with the player on its Discovery List will then have five days (or three days during the Secondary Transfer Window) to either (i) accept the General Allocation Money and give up the right to sign the player or (ii) make the player a genuine, objectively reasonable offer.
+If a club wants to sign a player on the Discovery List of another club that has higher Discovery priority on the player, it may offer that club $50,000 in General Allocation Money in exchange for the right to sign the player.
+The club with the player on its Discovery List will then have five days (or three days during the Secondary Transfer Window) to either (i) accept the General Allocation Money and pass on the right to sign the player or (ii) make the player a genuine, objectively reasonable offer.

 Related Party Transactions

-All terms of any arrangements among an MLS Club, a related party club, and a Player to be signed to MLS shall be fully and fairly disclosed to the League.
-A player joining an MLS club from a related party club will calculate his Salary Budget Charge based on the compensation he is receiving from his related party club's contractual terms with the player (including any acquisition costs).
-The League Office shall make a final determination, in its sole discretion, as to the budget charge of such Player.
+All terms of any arrangements among an MLS club, a related party club, and a player to be signed to MLS shall be fully disclosed to the League.
+A player joining an MLS club from a related party club will calculate his Salary Budget Charge based on the compensation he is receiving from his related party club contract and any acquisition fees associated with his signing.
+The League will make a final determination, in its sole discretion, as to the Salary Budget Charge of such a player.

-There is no limit to the number of Homegrown Players a club may sign in a given year.
+There is no limit on the number of Homegrown Players a club may sign in any given year.

 USL Priority Players

-In addition to Homegrown Players and College Protected Players – clubs may have priority for up to three players from their USL affiliate.
+In addition to Homegrown Players and College Protected Players, clubs may have priority for up to three players from their respective United Soccer League (USL) affiliates.
 In order to retain priority on any additional USL affiliate players, such players must be added to an MLS club's Discovery List.

-- Players who are at least 23-years-old and have a minimum of three MLS service years whose options were not exercised by their clubs (available at option salary for 2018).
+Players who are at least 22 years old and have a minimum of one MLS service year whose options were not exercised by their clubs.

-- Players who are at least 25-years-old with a minimum of four years of MLS experience who are out of contract and whose club does not wish to re-sign them at a $15,000 increase or 10% increase in salary over his prior year’s salary.
+Players who are at least 22 years old and have a minimum of one MLS service year who are out of contract and whose club does not wish to re-sign them at a $15,000 increase or 10% increase in salary over his prior year’s salary.

 Clubs must exercise the option for, or extend a Bona Fide Offer (i.e., $15,000 increase or 10% increase in salary over his prior year’s salary) to, all players selected in Stage One and may not select their own draft-eligible players.
 Should a player reject the offer, the drafting club will hold the Right of First Refusal for that player in MLS.
 Players with option years left on their contract will automatically be added to the drafting club's roster.

-Players who are not selected in Stage One of the Re-Entry Draft will be made available in Stage Two.
-If a player is selected, the drafting club will be required to make a genuine offer to the player within seven days.
-In the event that an agreement cannot be reached between the drafting club and the player, the drafting club will hold the Right of First Refusal for that player in MLS.
+Stage Two: Players who are not selected in Stage One of the Re-Entry Draft will be made available in Stage Two.
+If a player is selected in Stage Two, the drafting club will be required to make a genuine offer to the player.
+If an agreement cannot be reached between the drafting club and the player, the drafting club will hold the Right of First Refusal for that player in MLS.
 Clubs may not select their own draft-eligible players in Stage Two until all other Clubs have declined on selecting such players.

 Players who remain unselected after Stage Two will be available to any MLS club on a first-come, first-served basis.

-Free Agency will be conducted in accordance with the current MLS CBA.
+Free Agency will be conducted in accordance with the 2020 MLS Collective Bargaining Agreement.

-A club may place a player on Waivers at any time during the regular season at which point he is made available to all other clubs.
-The Waiver Claiming Period shall commence on the first business day after the League delivers notice to teams and expires at 5 p.m.
+A club may place a player on Waivers at any time during the regular season at which point he is made available to all other MLS clubs.
+The Waiver Claiming Period shall commence on the first business day after the League delivers notice to clubs and expires at 5 p.m.
 ET on the second business day.
-If a player is not selected off of Waivers ("clears Waivers") then that player is available to all clubs on a first-come, first-served basis.
+If a player is not selected off Waivers ("clears Waivers") then that player is available to all MLS clubs on a first-come, first-served basis.

-The Waiver Order is based on points per game once all clubs have played at least three MLS League games.
-If the Waiver takes place prior to all clubs playing in at least three League games, priority is granted based upon the prior year's performance, taking playoff performance first, with clubs eliminated from playoff contention at the same stage separated according to their point totals through the end of the regular season.
-New expansion clubs shall be at the bottom of the Waiver Order until all clubs have played at least three games.
+Waiver Order: The Waiver Order is based on points per game once all clubs have played at least three MLS League Season games.
+If the Waiver takes place prior to all clubs playing in at least three MLS League Season games, priority is granted based upon the previous MLS season's performance, taking playoff performance into account first, with clubs eliminated from playoff contention at the same stage separated according to their point totals through the end of the regular season.
+New expansion clubs shall be at the bottom of the Waiver Order until all clubs have played at least three MLS League Season games.

 Claiming an Out of Contract Player

-If a club claims a player who was previously signed to an MLS contract but is no longer signed to an MLS contract, the club must issue the player a Genuine Offer within three days.
+If a club claims a player who was previously signed to an MLS contract but is no longer signed to an MLS contract, the club must issue the player a genuine offer within three business days.

 Claiming a Guaranteed Player

-If a player with a guaranteed contract is waived, any interested MLS club will have 48 hours from the notice of waivers to claim the player by notifying the League Office of the intention to claim the player and the amount of the player's salary budget charge.
-The player will be awarded based on a number of factors, including but not limited to, which club is willing to absorb the highest salary budget charge.
-In the event that the highest salary budget charge is submitted by more than one club, the player will be awarded to the club with the lowest points per game average.
+If a player with a guaranteed contract is waived, any interested MLS club will have 48 hours from the notice of Waivers to claim the player by notifying the League of the intention to claim the player and the amount of the player's Salary Budget Charge they wish to assume.
+The player will be awarded based on a number of factors, including but not limited to, which club is willing to absorb the highest Salary Budget Charge.
+If the highest Salary Budget Charge is submitted by more than one club, the player will be awarded based on the Waiver Order.